top of page

 • Ketamine: In severe or resistant cases, IV ketamine can briefly reset pain pathways via NMDA receptor blocking.

 Limitations: These are symptomatic treatments.
 They rarely correct the root cause and often come with side effects or the risk of worsening the problem when stopped abruptly.
-Drugs should always been screened for side effects and never used lightly.
+Drugs should always be screened for side effects and never used lightly.

 2. Therapies